polarization techniques

 Figure D - Elliptically polarized light

-Circularly polarized light is generated when a linear electric field component is λ/4 out of phase with the orthogonal component, as shown in Fig. 1C.
+Circularly polarized light is generated when a linear electric field component is out of phase with the orthogonal component by λ/4, as shown in Fig. 1C.

-We produce linearly polarized light when we send unpolarized light through a polarizing medium whose axis coincides with the desired linear polarization.
-When this polarized light is passed through a second polarizer, only the components that are parallel to the polarization axis can escape while the orthogonal component is absorbed.
-When vertically polarized light is transmitted through a polarizer aligned at 45°, the amplitude of the exiting light is reduced by a factor of 1/lambda/2 and the intensity by 50% of the original intensity.
-When vertically polarized light is sent through a horizontally aligned polarizer, no component of the original light is parallel to the direction of polarization and no light escapes.
+We create linearly polarized light when we transmit unpolarized light through a polarizing medium whose axis coincides with the desired linear polarization.
+When this polarized light is passed through a second polarizer, only the components that are parallel to the polarization axis can emerge, while the orthogonal component is absorbed.
+When vertically polarized light is sent through a polarizer oriented at 45°, the amplitude of the emerging light decreases by a factor of 1/lambda/2 and the intensity decreases by 50% of the original intensity.
+When vertically polarized light is sent through a horizontally oriented polarizer, no component of the original light is parallel to the direction of polarization and no light exits.

 delay